 Two critical elements of developing a numerical criterion for total phosphorus for the Designated Scenic Rivers are sampling frequency (how often a TP sample is collected) and duration (over what period of time is the numerical criterion assessed, averaged, and evaluated for exceedance).
-A third element is frequency of excursion allowed during a defined assessment period to meet the criterion, but this beyond the scope of this report.
+A third element is frequency of excursion during a defined assessment period to meet the criterion, but this beyond the scope of this report.

 Sampling frequency in our study was established during the study design phase prior to collection of any samples.
-Samples were collected bimonthly during base flow conditions only.
-The decision to sample during base flow conditions was based on several key factors: (1) it was impractical if not impossible under this budget to collect nearly continuous (daily to multiple times per day) samples to estimate phosphorus concentrations representative of all flow conditions from 35 locations over a 2 year period, (2) base flow conditions provide a more representative estimate of phosphorus availability to benthic algae because storm flows usually result in scouring of algae from rocks and very high turbidity which is not conducive for algal growth due to attenuation of light, (3) base flows occur >90% of the time, thus they are far and away the typical condition in streams, (4) US EPA (1998) recommends and many other states use base flow conditions to establish numerical criteria for streams and rivers, thus there is a precedent for using data collected only during base flow for estimating violations of a numerical criterion, and (5) base flow TP is typically strongly correlated to TP calculated across all flow conditions where such data are available (e.g., Figure ##)
+Samples were collected bimonthly during base flow conditions only (or "critical flow" as defined by the Joint Study Committee, which were any flow conditions that were not dominated by surface-water runoff).
+The decision to sample during base flow conditions was based on several key factors: (1) it was impractical if not impossible under this budget to collect nearly continuous (daily to multiple times per day) samples to estimate phosphorus concentrations representative of all flow conditions from 35 locations over a 2 year period, (2) base flow conditions provide a more representative estimate of phosphorus availability to benthic algae because storm flows usually result in scouring of algae from rocks and very high turbidity which is not conducive for algal growth due to attenuation of light, (3) base flows occur the vast majority of the time, thus they are the typical condition in streams, (4) US EPA recommends and many other states use base flow conditions to establish numerical criteria for streams and rivers, thus there is a precedent for using data collected only during base flow for estimating violations of a numerical criterion, and (5) base flow TP is typically strongly correlated to TP calculated across all flow conditions where such data are available (e.g., Figure 3)

 Duration was constrained by the length of the study (2 y) and was assessed by the comparing the strength of the relationships between mean TP calculated across different time intervals to biological response variables, particularly algal biomass.
 Mean TP (mg/L) was calculated at 2, 4, 6, 8, 10, and 12 month intervals.
 A 2-month interval included TP samples from 2 events; for example, our first algal sampling event was June 2014, whereas our first phosphorus sampling event was April 2014 (Event 0).
 The mean of April and June 2014 TP was the value used when relating 2 month TP to benthic chlorophyll-a collected in June 2014 (see Data Analysis).
 Similarly, 4 month TP was calculated as the mean of the 2 previous events and the current event (e.g., Events 0, 1, and 2), and so forth.
-We used arithmetic mean because it was almost perfectly correlated to geometric mean (Figure ##) and is likely a better estimate of cumulative exposure.
+We used arithmetic mean because it was almost perfectly correlated to geometric mean (Figure 4) and is likely a better estimator of cumulative exposure.

-Response variables were analyzed as instantaneous measurements (e.g., 4 month mean TP vs. the observed level of benthic chlorophyll-a on a particular event that matched the 4 month TP window) and as mean responses that matched the TP duration (e.g., 4 month mean TP vs. the mean of benthic chlorophyll-a matching the same events used to calculate the 4 month TP; Figure ##).
+Response variables were analyzed as instantaneous measurements (e.g., 4 month mean TP vs. the observed level of benthic chlorophyll-a on a particular event that matched the 4 month TP window) and as mean responses that matched the TP duration (e.g., 4 month mean TP vs. the mean of benthic chlorophyll-a matching the same events used to calculate the 4 month TP; Figure 5).
 US EPA (2010) recommended calculating mean nutrient and response data if multiple collections were available from the same locations over time because it reduces variability, improves statistical models, and is consistent with the way numerical criteria are assessed (typically over a series of months or a year or more).